-The best places to find souvenirs are certainly the local markets, of which the Wuse Market is the most established and the most foreigner-friendly.
+The best places to find souvenirs are certainly the local markets, of which the Wuse Market is the most established and the most tourist-friendly.
 Everything you can think of is available at the Wuse Market, and it is a wonderful place to buy Nigerian souvenirs such as adire (patterned, dyed cloth), batiks and pottery from the southwest, leatherwork and kaduna cotton from the north, and carvings from the east.
-Traditional beadwork, basketry and ceremonial masks are also popular choices.
+Traditional beadwork, basketry, and ceremonial masks are also popular choices.
 You are expected to bargain at the Wuse Market: initially offer a third of what the vendor quoted you, but be prepared to part with at least half of the original asking price.

 For those not keen on braving a local market, Abuja abounds with ritzy shopping plazas, largely designed for wealthy Nigerians and for foreigners doing business in Nigeria.
-The best of these include the Ceddi Plaza, Dunes Center, Banex Plaza and Maclewis Plaza.
+The best of these include the Ceddi Plaza, Dunes Center, Banex Plaza, and Maclewis Plaza.

 There is a wonderful fresh fruit market in Maitama, one of the wealthiest areas of Abuja.
 Again, the majority of this market's clientele are foreign businessmen working in Abuja.